Treasure Islands: Tax Havens and the Men Who Stole the World

 By Nicholas Shaxson | Bodley Head | $35

-GLOBAL finance has been interesting for all the wrong reasons over the past few years.
+Global finance has been interesting for all the wrong reasons over the past few years.
 This new book by journalist Nicholas Shaxson aims to shed light on a key, but generally overlooked, facet of the system: tax havens, also known as offshore financial centres.
-Rather than seeing tax havens as obscure curiosities at the margins of the global economy, Shaxson forcefully argues that “offshore” defines the essence of the modern, finance-dominated economic system.
+Rather than seeing tax havens as obscure curiosities at the margins of the global economy, Shaxson forcefully argues that “offshore” is in fact the essence of the modern, finance-dominated economic system.
 In his view, tax havens are responsible both for the glaring inequalities of wealth between and within countries and for the recurrent crises that roil the world economy.
 Treasure Islands is highly readable and fast-paced, benefitting from Shaxson’s experience writing about corruption in the African oil industry, and does an excellent job of making comprehensible even the most complicated financial wizardry.

-In describing this new empire, Shaxson presents a web of ties linking London financiers to the Channel Islands of Jersey and Guernsey (which are formally separate from Britain), Caribbean outposts like the Cayman and British Virgin Islands, and other centres like Hong Kong.
+In describing this new empire, Shaxson reveals the web of ties linking London financiers to the Channel Islands of Jersey and Guernsey (which are formally separate from Britain), Caribbean outposts like the Cayman and British Virgin Islands, and other centres like Hong Kong.
 Many are substantial players in their own right: the Cayman Islands, with not much more than 50,000 inhabitants, is commonly said to be the world’s fifth-largest banking centre.
-But according to Shaxson the prime function of these centres is to feed money back into the imperial core (London) while providing “plausible deniability” in relation to the less savoury aspects of the business.
+But according to Shaxson, the prime function of these centres is to feed money back into the imperial core (London) while providing “plausible deniability” in relation to the less savoury aspects of the business.
 The self-styled dissidents Shaxson interviews in the Caymans and Jersey paint an unflattering picture of governments in thrall to the finance industry, and heavy pressure to conform in communities not much larger than an average country town.

 Some of the scandals referred to in the book have a fact-is-stranger-than-fiction quality: tins packed with secret financial documents hidden aboard a ship full of guano; the Caymanian offshore bank whose female tellers’ uniform was hotpants and leather; and Castle Bank, whose records were obtained by the US tax authorities through the expedient of hiring a prostitute to distract the chairman (though the case fell through when it turned out the CIA was one of the bank’s main customers).
 Though Shaxson has little to say about the South Pacific havens, they often have the same quality of unreality.
 Griffith University’s Anthony van Fossen has written about how Tonga’s entry to the offshore world was facilitated by the right-hand man of the American reclusive millionaire Howard Hughes, who redirected funds dedicated to cryogenically freezing his boss’s body, and how the “ambassadors” of the pseudo-states that claim various uninhabited Pacific islands peddle fraudulent government bonds.